LordDashMe/php-static-class-interface/README.md

 - Create a new class that will be represent as the "Static" class of the "Service" class provided in the ```getStaticClassAccessor()```.

-- Below, the simple implementation of the package or Facade class:
+- Below are the simple implementation of the package or Facade class:

 ```php
 <?php